Westhill Exchange Debt Collection Harassment? Stop the Calls!

 Westhill Exchange Debt Collection Harassment

 Do you have a debt that has gone into delinquency and has been sold or transferred to a debt collection agency like Westhill Exchange by your original creditor?
-Are you now on the receiving end of increasingly offensive and harassing phone calls from Westhill Exchange due to the fact that you have not laid the debt?
-Do you think Westhill Exchange guilty of shady practices such as misrepresenting the amount you owe or calling unauthorized third parties and providing them with information about your debt?
+Are you now on the receiving end of increasingly offensive and harassing phone calls from Westhill Exchange due to the fact that you have not paid the debt?
+Do you think Westhill Exchange is guilty of shady practices such as misrepresenting the amount you owe or calling unauthorized third parties and providing them with information about your debt?
 This is Westhill Exchange debt collection harassment, and it is unacceptable.
-All this and more are the reason why it is important to know your rights under the Fair Debt Collection Practices Act and how they protect you from unfair debt collection practices.
+All this and more are the reasons why it is important to know your rights under the Fair Debt Collection Practices Act and how they protect you from unfair debt collection practices, including the potential recovery of attorney fees.

 The question, therefore, is: do you know your rights?
 Do you know how federal laws such as the FDCPA and the TCPA collaborate to ensure that you live a stress-free life free from oppression and debt collection harassment like Westhill Exchange phone harassment.